 We Can Determine Liability for Your Losses

 Teen drivers can face liability for their negligence in causing traffic accidents that harm others.
-However, in some cases, the parents of teen drivers also can face liability if the wreck results in injuries to others.
+However, in some cases, the parents of teen drivers can also face liability if the accident injures others.

-For example, teen drivers cannot get their licenses unless their parents sign the application for those licenses.
-The signature of the parents that permits the teens to drive also makes them liable for any accidents that the teens cause while driving.
+For example, teen drivers cannot get their licenses unless their parents sign the application.
+The signature of the parents that permits the teens to drive also makes them liable for any damage the teens cause while driving.

 Furthermore, parents can face liability even after their teenage children become adults in some situations.
-If an 18-year-old motorist is driving a vehicle registered to their parents at the time they cause a crash, the teen’s parents also can face liability for injuries that result from the crash.
+For example, suppose an 18-year-old motorist is driving a vehicle registered to their parents when they cause a crash.
+In that case, the teen’s parents can also face liability for injuries resulting from the crash.

 Our team can determine the identity of all potentially liable parties in your case.